cressie176/blog/_posts/2024-12-29-introducing-filby.md

 │         │ │         │ │         │ │         │
 └─────────┘ └─────────┘ └─────────┘ └─────────┘
 </pre>
-The first of the two API calls, namely `/api/changelog` discloses the changes undergone by a projection (a view of the reference data), and provides a set of ids for requesting the projection at a point in time.
+In the above scenario the first of the two API calls, `/api/changelog` lists the changes sets id and effective dates for the specified projection.
+The second API call `/api/projection/v1/parks` requestes the park data at a specific point in time.
+The requests are routed via a CDN for caching.
+When the data behind the projections a hook causes the cache to be invalidated.
 However, it's completely up to you how the projections are accessed - you could build a RESTful API to expose them over HTTP as above, bundle them in a client side JavaScript module or export them as a set of [Apache AVRO](https://avro.apache.org/) files to S3.

-#### Conclusion
+### Conclusion

-Filby transforms how you manage temporal reference data, combining the best practices of source control with runtime flexibility.
+Filby transforms how you manage temporal reference data, combining the best practices of source control with runtime flexibility, no matter how the data is consumed.
+It isn't a turn key system though, you need to model and provide the data, then write the code calls the Filby API to retrieve the reference data at a point in time and expose it to the outside world.

 Ready to explore Filby?
 [Start here](https://github.com/acuminous/filby).